 A regular hotel

 If you have claustrophobia or the idea of sleeping in a cave is not attractive to you, The Peace Stone House offers spacious rooms with big windows and even balconies for an extremely reasonable price.
-The hotel is situated outside the village center (Goreme is very small so outside the center means 5 minutes of walking) which makes it a quiet and calm place just like the name suggest.
+The hotel is situated outside the village center (Goreme is very small so outside the center means 5 minutes of walking) which makes it a quiet and calm place just like the name suggests.

-If you are in Cappadocia chasing the perfect photo, The Sultan Cave Suits is your hotel.
+If you are in Cappadocia chasing the perfect photo, The Sultan Cave Suites is your hotel.
 Made famous by @doyoutravel and @gypsealust; its breakfast area gives you a perfect photo composition.
 As a bonus, there are cute dogs to play with.

 Cappadocia Green Tour